You can’t live in a sty forever.

 My office is filled with books, magazine clippings and other things that I’ve read and loved, or still intend to read.
 But the more you accumulate, the less you actually know what any of the mess is!
 I tried to take a few sheets and plot them out in mind maps and checklists, but it was too little progress and taking too long.

-It would take months, but a Plan B would eventually come to surface.
+It would take months, but a Plan B would eventually come to the surface.

-One of the key reasons why we fail to start things is because we’re intimidated by how immense the projects of our dreams tend to be.
+One reason why we fail to start is that we’re intimidated by how immense the projects of our dreams are.
 To start a side business of our own.
-To travel the world.
+Or to travel the world.
 To build something spectacular with our very own hands.

-The solution is found in finding the balance between the visionary schemes in our minds and all of the itty-bitty details that can turn them into reality!
+The solution?
+Finding the balance between our visionary schemes and all the itty-bitty details that can turn them into reality!

 So I took another look at all those magazine clippings of mine and started sorting them out in piles according to their purpose.
 I started looking at my art supplies, wondering which of them I’d actually use again.
 In short, I took another look at my possessions. and wondered which of them were actually worth possessing.